 There is a popular atheistic argument that proceeds from this fact that each religious tradition disbelieves in the god of every other religious tradition.
 It's called the "one god further" argument.
 Imagine a list of all the gods that humans have ever believed in.
 This list would include lots and lots of gods, including ancient Aztec gods, the gods of the Australian aborigines, the Greek gods, and the Christian god, to name just a few.
 Suppose you were to ask a Christian whether he believes in the gods on that list.
 He will say that he disbelieves in every single god on the list except one-the Christian god.
 So the Christian disbelieves in all of these other gods that other human beings have fervently believed in.
 Next you ask the Muslim the same question and he'll give you a similar answer: he will disbelieve in every god on the list except one-the Muslim god.
 And so on and so forth for every other religion.
-The only difference between each of these different religious traditions and the atheist is that the atheist goes "one god further" than each of these other religions.
+The only difference between each of these other religious traditions and the atheist is that the atheist goes "one god further" than each of these other religions.
 So atheism isn't that strange of a position at all.
-In fact, every religious tradition is itself atheistic with respect to every other religious tradition's god.
-In other words, those religious traditions already acknowledge not only the plausibility but also the truth of the position that the atheist holds with respect to all gods since those different religious traditions hold this position with respect to almost all gods.
+In fact, every religious tradition is itself atheistic with respect to every other religious traditions hold this position that the atheist holds with respect to all gods since those different religious traditions hold this position with respect to almost all gods.
 Perhaps the atheist has the simpler explanation here.